 \subsection{Krylov acceleration}

-For bounded problems where $\omega$ is close to a resonance or for unbounded problems with trapping geometries, the convergence of the WaveHoltz fix point iteration can be slow \cite{appelo2020waveholtz}.
+For unbounded problems where $\omega$ is close to a resonance or for bounded problems with trapping geometries, the convergence of the WaveHoltz fix point iteration can be slow \cite{appelo2020waveholtz}.
 Fortunately as the iteration is linear, it is easy to rewrite it as a positive definite linear operator that can be efficiently inverted by a Krylov subspace method.
 To see this we introduce the operator:

 Then, based on the definition of $S$, we have